ctindel/softwareinblue.com/content/host/chadtindel.md

 Instagram = ""
 YouTube = ""
 +++
 Chad Tindel is a Principal NoSQL Solution Architect at Amazon Web Services.
-He holds a BS in Computer Science from the Cal Poly SLO as well as an MBA and MS Finance from the University of Denver.
+He holds a BS in Computer Science from Cal Poly (San Luis Obispo) as well as an MBA and MS Finance from the University of Denver.
 After 12 years of writing code professionally, Chad discovered that he really loved working with customers and has since worked at a slate of very successful companies as a Solution Architect: Red Hat, Cloudera, MongoDB, Prevoty, Elastic, and AWS.